jeftegoes/AwsOverview/Networking & Content Delivery/Amazon VPC.md

 # 16. Transit Gateway

+- AWS Transit Gateway is a service that enables customers to connect their Amazon Virtual Private Clouds (VPCs) and their on-premises networks to a single gateway.
+  - With AWS Transit Gateway, we only have to create and manage a single connection from the central gateway into each Amazon VPC, on-premises data center, or remote office across your network.
+  - Transit Gateway acts as a hub that controls how traffic is routed among all the connected networks which act like spokes.
+  - So, this is a perfect use-case for the Transit Gateway.
 - **For having transitive peering between thousands of VPC and on-premises, hub-and-spoke (star) connection.**
 - Regional resource, can work cross-region.
 - Share cross-account using [Resource Access Manager (RAM)](/Security,%20Identity,%20&%20Compliance/AWS%20Resource%20Access%20Manager.md).